gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ```

 ## 6. Check Balance in CCNext Test ERC20 Contract
+As a final check, we take a look at the balance in our account within the ERC20 contract where we minted our tokens.

+Again, that contract lives at address 0xF87960561ac3331f3492523fEf5F6096A460A413 on CCNext Testnet

 ```sh
 yarn check_balance 0xF87960561ac3331f3492523fEf5F6096A460A413 <Your account address from Sepolia>
 ```